flatpickles/flatpickles.com/README.md

 * Generating full index requires loading all writing .md files (+100ms)
 * ProjectList responsive design could be improved: CSS grid maybe, for fewer magic numbers.
 * Double render (SSR + CSR) locally (seems expected - but why?)

+## Ideas / considerations
+* WritingDisplay & NoteDisplay are similar but intentionally different.
+Maybe these should be consolidated, as a component and/or into the same design.

 ## Packages added
 * npm i -D @sveltejs/adapter-vercel